Netflix hits out at ‘real Martha’ lawsuit with Baby Reindeer defence

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-In another apparent response, Netflix appeared to subtly hit out at Harvey’s lawsuite by doubling down on their support of the show by releasing Gunning’s audition tape for Martha.
+In another apparent response, Netflix appeared to subtly hit out at Harvey’s lawsuit by doubling down on their support of the show by releasing Gunning’s audition tape for Martha.

 Harvey – who warned in May that she planned to take legal action against Netflix – reportedly alleges in the newly-filed lawsuit that she has been harassed by people across the world because of the series and failures by Netflix to sufficiently protect her identity.